The Triality of Radial Nonlinear Dynamics: Analysis of Riccati, Schr\"{o}dinger, and Hamilton--Jacobi--Bellman Equations: Conclusions

-\item \textbf{Exact Series Solutions and Analytical Benchmarks.} In Section \ref{sec:series}, we derived exact power series representations for both $u$ and $\phi $, valid for any analytically given cost function $b(r)$.
-For the quadratic potential $b(r)=\lambda r^{2}$, the solution is expressed via the Kummer confluent hypergeometric function $_{1}F_{1}$, providing independently verifiable benchmarks for numerical schemes.
-The explicit recurrence coefficients $\kappa _{k}(N)=\prod_{j=1}^{k}(4j)(4j+N-2)$ completely characterize the series.
+\item \textbf{Exact Series Solutions and Analytical Benchmarks.} For analytic potentials $Q(r)$, we derived explicit power series expansions for both $u$ and $\phi$, with fully computable recurrence coefficients.
+In the quadratic case $Q(r)=\lambda r^2$, the solution is expressed in terms of the confluent hypergeometric function ${}_1F_1$, providing exact benchmarks for numerical verification.

-\item \textbf{Stochastic Control Verification.} The Verification Theorem \ref{thm:verification} confirmed that the function $z(r)$ constructed via the triality is indeed the value function of the associated stochastic control problem, with the optimal feedback law given by $\alpha ^{\ast }(x)=-2\sigma ^{4}\phi (|x|)x$, a linear drift in the radial direction.
+\item \textbf{Verification in Stochastic Control.} Two stochastic verification theorems---one for the stationary radial problem (Theorem~\ref{thm:radial_verification}) and one for its parabolic Wick-rotated counterpart (Theorem~\ref{thm:parabolic_verification})---confirmed that the function $\bar{z}(x)=z(|x|)=-2\sigma^{2}\ln u(|x|)$ obtained via the triality is indeed the optimal cost-to-go function for the associated stochastic control problem on $\mathbb{R}^{N}$, with optimal feedback drift

-\item \textbf{Numerical Validation.} The theoretical predictions---including the asymptotic limit $\phi (\infty )=1$ for $b(r)=r^{2}$, $\sigma =1$, $N=2$ ---were confirmed by direct numerical integration of the linear auxiliary equation, providing a practical and stable algorithm for computing $\phi $ in general settings. \end{enumerate}
+This establishes the full equivalence between the Riccati, Schr\"{o}dinger, and HJB formulations both in the stationary and in the parabolic regimes.

+\item \textbf{Numerical Validation and Structural Credit-Risk Analogy.} The numerical experiments---including the Riccati plateau computation and the Merton-style term premium simulation in Appendix~\ref{appendix:python}--- confirm the theoretical predictions with high precision.
+The observed monotone convergence to a plateau mirrors the long-term behavior of credit spreads in structural credit-risk models, revealing a deep and previously unrecognized analogy between radial Riccati asymptotics and Merton-type financial equilibria. \end{enumerate}

-In conclusion, the triality framework developed here demonstrates that the wave function $u$ (global state), the drift $\phi $ (local dynamics), and the value function $z$ (variational principle) are distinct but equivalent representations of the same underlying radial structure.
-The unified treatment enables cross-disciplinary transfer of analytical tools among quantum mechanics, nonlinear dynamics, and stochastic optimal control, opening avenues for further generalizations to anisotropic potentials, time-dependent settings, and regime-switching environments.
+\textbf{Final Perspective.} The triality developed in this article shows that the wave function $u$ (global state), the drift $\phi$ (local dynamics), and the value function $z$ (variational principle) are three mathematically equivalent lenses through which the same radial phenomenon can be understood.
+This unified viewpoint not only clarifies the internal structure of each equation but also enables the transfer of analytical tools across quantum mechanics, nonlinear dynamics, and stochastic optimal control.
+The framework opens the door to future extensions involving anisotropic potentials, time-dependent Schr\"odinger equations, and regime-switching stochastic environments, promising a rich landscape for further research.